mui/mui-x/docs/data/charts/gauge/gauge.md

 ### Label

 If a visible label is available, reference it by adding `aria-labelledby` attribute.
-Otherwise, the label can be provided by `aria-label`.
+Otherwise, the label can be manually provided by `aria-label`.

 ### Presentation